skramm/spaghetti/docs/spaghetti_manual.md

 1. *hardware events* (basically, it can be just a keyboard press).
 You need to define them in the enum above.
-But you can have none !
+But you can have none.
 In that case, just define the events enum as:
 ```C++
 	enum Events { NB_EVENTS };